wanchain/wanchain-cross-sdk/README.md

     ]
   */
 }).on("error", info => {
-  /* failed to initialize the bridge, or cross-chain task failed
+  /* failed to initialize the bridge, or cross-chain task failed.
     error info structure: {
       taskId, // optional, only task error info has taskId field reason
     }
   */
 }).on("ota", info => {
-  /* the one-time-addess to receive Bitcoin, Litecoin or XRP is generated
+  /* the one-time-addess is generated to receive BTC, LTC or XRP.
     ota info structure: {
       taskId,
       address:, // BTC/LTC ota address, or XRP xAddress